-Contributions - Section 20814(c) of the California Public Employees Retirement Law (PERL) requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
+Contributions - Government Code Section 20814(c) of the California Public Employees Retirement Law (PERL) requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on July 1 following notice of a change in the rate.
 The total plan contributions are determined through the CalPERS' annual actuarial valuation process.
-The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-CEFA is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
+The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability, CEFA is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
+Employer contribution rates may change if plan contracts are amended.
+Payments made by CEFA to satisfy contribution requirements are classified as plan member contributions.

-For the measurement period ended June 30, 2018 (the measurement date), the employer's contribution rate is approximately 28.325% of annual payroll.
-For the measurement period ended June 30, 2017, the employer's contribution rate was approximately 26.900% of annual payroll.
+For the measurement period ended June 30, 2019 (the measurement date), the employer's contribution rate is approximately 29.289% of annual payroll.
+For the measurement period ended June 30, 2018, the employer's contribution rate was approximately 28.325% of annual payroll.

-These rates reflect PERL Section 20683.2, which mandates that certain employees must contribute more as of July 1, 2013.
+These rates reflect Government Code Section 20683.2, which mandates that certain employees must contribute more as of July 1, 2013.
 Furthermore, any reduction in employer contributions due to the increase in the employee contributions must be paid by the employer towards the unfunded liability.
 It is the responsibility of the employer to make necessary accounting adjustments to reflect the impact due to any Employer Paid Member Contributions or situations where members are paying a portion of the employer contribution.
-Contributions to the Plan were \$72,170 and \$68,654 for the fiscal years ended June 30, 2019 and 2018, respectively.
+Contributions to the Plan were \$75,165 and \$72,170 for the fiscal years ended June 30, 2020 and 2019, respectively.

-In addition to CEFA's contributions to the plan, during the year ended June 30, 2018, the State Surplus Money Investment Fund (SMIF) made a contribution to the Plan of \$111,000, on behalf of CEFA, as required by Senate Bill No. 84, Chapter 50, Statutes of 2017 (SB 84), to fund future Net Pension Liabilities.
+In addition to CEFA's contributions to the plan, during the fiscal year ended June 30, 2018, SMIF made a contribution to the Plan of \$111,000, on behalf of CEFA, as required by Senate Bill No. 84, Chapter 50, Statutes of 2017 (SB 84), to fund future Net Pension Liabilities.
 CEFA established a loan payable to SMIF for this contribution as required by SB 84.
 This loan payable is required to be repaid by CEFA by June 30, 2030.
+The outstanding balance on the loan payable as of June 30, 2020 was \$103,798.